 Community Car Schemes are for people who have difficulty using public transport or have no access to public transport.
 They offer organised door-to-door lifts for people who have no other way of making essential medical or social journeys.

-Schemes are run by volunteers a bit like a taxi service.
+Schemes are run by volunteers drivers.
 Passengers pay toward the cost of their journey and there is a minimum charge.

-All journeys depend on driver availability.
-Passengers are asked to give as much notice as possible (at least 24-48 hours).
+All journeys depend on driver availability, they have limited capacity.
+Passengers are asked to give as much notice as possible (at least 24-48 hours however this may not be enough notice if they are booked up).

-There are schemes covering every town and village in Fenland.
-It is best to call them for information as they all run slightly differently:
+The schemes cover the following towns and villages in Fenland.
+It is best to call them for information as they all volunteer, run and operate slightly differently:

 - Chatteris, Doddington, Benwick and Manea Community Car Scheme - 07944 814156